yashslakhtariya/emp-mng-sys/README.md

 Compiler : GCC 11.1.0

-### ***Minimum Requirements :***

-OS : Linux (any 64-bit distro based on Arch,Debian,Fedora)

-Kernel : linux/linux-zen/linux-lts/linux-hardened (Not tested on custom kernels like that of Manjaro Linux,tkg,etc.)

-Shell : fish/bash/sh/zsh (Others not tested)

-Compiler : GCC 11.0.0

-**Note : Not working on TDM GCC 4.9.2 on Dev C++ or other editors using very old GCC Compiler because of _conio.h and its functions_.
-Please upgrade to latest GCC Compiler to ensure that it works.**
+**Note : Also working on TDM GCC 4.9.2 compiler on Dev C++ in Windows.
+On any other GCC compiler versions, if not working then report.**